sylvainhalle/BufferTannen/Readme.md

 the length (in bits) of the frame's content.
 When many segments are awaiting to be transmitted, the protocol tries to fit as many segments as possible (in sequential order) within the maximum size of a frame before sending it.
-This maximum size, currently set at 4096 bits (512 bytes), can be modified to fit the specifics of the communication channel that is being used.
+This maximum size can be modified to fit the specifics of the communication channel that is being used.

 In the current version of the protocol, segments cannot be fragmented across multiple frames.
 Hence a segment cannot exceed the maximum size of a